scaling ghc --make

 My workflow to add or update a new package is simple:

-- install this new version in system and rebuild rest of haskell packages against it
+packages) and run its tests - install this new version in system and rebuild rest of

 Installation and rebuild usually happens overnight.